Stories - 26-05-2025

 “My Dad said his goal in life was to make our lives better than his was and that our goal when we had children, should be to make their life better than ours.
 To me, that means you've got to strive to be better today than you were yesterday.
 You need to keep evolving.
 One of my favourite quotes is from Benjamin Franklin: ‘When you finish changing, you're finished’.

-For someone who is constantly on the move and constantly evolving, what does ‘stepping down’ actually look like?
+For someone who has spent much of his life moving, working and evolving, what does “stepping down” actually look like?

 “I’ll give you the answer to that question in about December of this year,” Michael says with a hearty laugh.

-“I'll still be involved in the business as a board member, and in the international side of the business.
-We started in China five years ago with Broccolini®, and it's starting to gain some momentum.
-We've got a Calypso® mango project in Mexico where we’re in the process of planting 300 hectares.
-There's the opportunity to plant about 4,000 hectares of Calypso® in the Americas and that's one of the most exciting projects I've ever seen.
+“I’ll still be involved as a board member, and in the international side of the business.
+We started in China five years ago with Broccolini®, and it’s starting to gain some momentum.
+We’ve got a Calypso® mango project in Mexico, and an opportunity to plant about 4,000 hectares of Calypso® in the Americas...I am meant to be stepping down, but that’s one of the most exciting projects I’ve ever seen.

 “I am looking forward to having more time and not being in a hurry.
 I want to support my sons’ businesses and travel more with my wife, Maryanne.
-We’d like to explore Alaska, Scandinavia, go on an African safari, as well as spend more time in Sicily and Calabria where our families are from.
+Spend more time in Sicily and Calabria where our families are from.
 I’d like to join more Boards too.”

 Michael also has three grandchildren, five years old and under, who will be excited to have their Nonno around more.
 He has a love of good food and cooking, and perhaps he’ll even have time to complete those final two subjects of his accounting degree?